Comparing Medicare Supplement Insurance Plans (aka Medigap) – 2025

 Medigap Plan N is very similar to Plan G, however, in Plan N, you are subject to doctors office copays of up to $20 per visit and up to $50 copay for ER visit.
 Plan N is also subject to Part B “excess charges”.
 (Excess Charges is when the provider does not accept “Medicare Assignment” standard billing).

 Regarding Part B, generally Medicare coverers 80% of medically necessary outpatient services.
-You’ll notice Plan G also pays 100% of your Part B coinsurance (after paying annual Part B deductible – $226).
+You’ll notice Plan G also pays 100% of your Part B coinsurance (after paying annual Part B deductible – $257 in 2025).
 That means if you have a Medicare Supplement Plan G, it will pay the remaining 20% of your Part B outpatient medical expenses, doctor’s appointments, x-rays, labs, etc.

 *Note: This is a solicitation of insurance.
 Your response may generate communication from a licensed insurance agent